Federal medical station established to assist Navajo Nation combat COVID-19

 The announcement comes the same day a curfew takes effect in the Navajo Nation, requiring everyone to stay home from 8 p.m to 5:00 a.m.
-The decision was made by the Navajo Department of Health Services and President Jonathan Nez after cases of COVID-19 reached 128, including two deaths of tribal members.
+The decision was made by the Navajo Department of Health Services and President Jonathan Nez after cases of COVID-19 reached 148, including five deaths of tribal members.

 The National Guard established a Federal Medical Station in Chinle overnight to assist the needs of the Navajo Nation.
 Major General Michael McGuire said two Blackhawk helicopters were dispatched on Monday with additional resources to head to Apache County.